amelia-bryant/SMII/tutorial_sheets/05_3D_kinematics_ans.md

 ### Answer

-There's a lot of moving parts, so I'm going ot label it so algebra symbols don't get mixed up.
+There's a lot of moving parts, so I'm going to label it so algebra symbols don't get mixed up.

 <img src = "figs\05_3D_kinematics\Q10ans.jpg" width="50%"> <br>